 Why vegan rights?

-Claiming our rights in law not only means vegans are able to live a life more closely aligned to their values, but it also helps to bring about the policies and practices that support widespread transition to veganism, and change the conversation around our attitudes towards and treatment to other animals.
+Claiming our rights in law not only means vegans are able to live a life more closely aligned to their values, but it also helps to bring about the policies and practices that support the widespread transition to veganism, and change the conversation around our attitudes towards and treatment of other animals.